 API security client id/secret information.

-The STI-PA shall provide secure API protection for the Service Provider that follows the procedures in RFC 6749 [Ref 12] Section 2.3 client credentials to access its HTTP-based APIs.
+The STI-PA shall provide secure API protection for the Service Provider that follows the procedures in RFC 6749 [Ref 12] Section 2.3 on client credentials to access its HTTP-based APIs.
 This includes the use of an STI-PA-defined client id/secret that is used in the HTTP Authorization header of each request from the Service Provider to the STI-PA.
 This authorization will allow an SP to acquire the Service Provider Code Token as described in Clause 6.3.4.2.

 STI-CA Account Creation